Dinesh912163/vibe-canvas-64501/replit.md

       - Better represents local support team and cultural context
     * Cleaned up unused old image files for better project organization

+  - **October 09, 2025 - UI Cleanup & Content Organization:**
+    * **All Page Modules:**
+      - Removed all background images from hero sections across all 6 modules (Home, About, Benefits, HowItWorks, UserTypes, Contact)
+      - Replaced with clean gradient backgrounds (from-primary/10 to-white) for modern, distraction-free design
+      - Updated all text colors from white to foreground/muted-foreground for better readability on light backgrounds
+      - Added introductory highlight sections at the beginning of each module with consistent styling:
+        * Home: "Platform Highlights"
+        * About: "About Saubhagya - At a Glance"
+        * Benefits: "Key Benefits at a Glance"
+        * HowItWorks: "Process Overview"
+        * UserTypes: "Platform Highlights"
+        * Contact: "Quick Contact Guide"
+      - Each highlight section uses border-l-4 border-primary styling with gradient background
+      - All sections contain relevant descriptive content instead of generic headings
+    * **About Page:**
+      - Removed entire leadership team section including images and code
+      - Cleaned up all unused imports and variables
+    * **Code Quality:**
+      - Removed all unused background image imports from all modules
+      - Passed architect review with no blocking issues
+      - All remaining imports are actively used in the JSX
+    * All changes maintain responsive design, accessibility, and no TypeScript/LSP errors

   - **October 09, 2025 - Enhanced Visibility & Indian Context Updates:**
     * **Users Page:**
       - Updated GauSakhi image to ant farming/vermiculture related image for better contextual relevance